FWGBD Special Research Grant Awards 2022

 To reiterate, cross-disciplinary basic, translational, or clinical research that requires a collaboration between Adult or Pediatric Hematology and Obstetrics/Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/Adolescent Gynecology; or another subspecialty relevant to the Foundation’s mission that involves the care of women and girls with bleeding disorders is REQUIRED.

 All complete applications must be e-mailed by Friday, September 2, 2022.
 Other dates of importance are noted below:

 Notification of award

 December 9, 2022

 January 1, 2023

 July 1, 2023

 Project Final Report due

 Final grant award payment (contingent on the report)

-*The offering of this Special Research Grant Award is made possible in part through an educational grant from Takeda.
+*The offering of these Special Research Grant Awards is made possible in part through an educational grant from Takeda.